.com

 Complex PTSD is like PTSD --but different

-The standard understanding of common PTSD is that it is caused by a known event such as a car crash, plane crash, house fire, or military battle.
+PTSD is typically caused by a known event such as a criminal attack, car crash, plane crash, house fire, or military battle.
 From that event on, triggers are also known, such as screeching tires, heavy smoke or fireworks.
 These triggers cause known reactions, such as panic, sleeplessness, terror.
 The survivors of the known event are aware of the cause, the triggers and the reactions.
-They may even remember how they are now different from who they were prior to the original truamatic event.
+They may even remember how they are now different from who they were prior to the original traumatic event.
 Because they remember who they were versus who they are now, they can identify their cause, triggers and reactions as being PTSD.

 Complex-PTSD is a more covert version of PTSD.
-Adults with Complex PTSD suffer the same reactions as with any other form of PTSD, plus a much deeper sense of self-loathing.
+Adults with Complex PTSD suffer the same reactions as with any other form of PTSD, plus a much deeper sense of self-loathing, worthlessness, and loneliness.
 But they don't understand what triggers those reactions.
 They don't remember having ever been in an accident, a fire, or a war.
-Since Complex-PTSD often begins in early childhood, survivors may have no memory of who they were prior to the trauma, so they assume they were just born broken with an inability to handle "normal life."
+Since Complex-PTSD often begins in early childhood, survivors may have no memory of who they were prior to the trauma, so with nothing to compare their post-trauma personalities to, they assume they were just born broken with an inability to handle "normal life."

-Complex-PTSD is caused by long term abuse or life-threatening situations such as being raised by abusive parents, forced into abusive religions, getting into abusive marriages, being abducted for a long period of time, or surviving any other long term situation that the survivor may not fully grasp as a long string of nearly intolerable traumatic events.
+Complex-PTSD is more of a "death by a million cuts" caused by long term abuse or life-threatening situations such as being raised by abusive parents, forced into abusive religions, getting into abusive marriages, being abducted for a long period of time, or surviving any other long-term situation that the survivor may not fully grasp as a long string of nearly intolerable traumatic events.

 Help is available for these survivors, but few find it.
 It is critical that they understand who or what caused it.